titusdecali/dripdotdesign/_drafts/the-best-keychains-for-men.md

 ## 8 keychains to upgrade your everyday carry

-We all been there… Looking frantically for one of your keys… Repeating again and again “_where is this key?_’’ while tossing around the pillows laying on our couch...
+We all been there… Looking frantically for one of our keys… Repeating again and again “_where is this key?_’’ while tossing around the pillows laying on our couch...
 Emptying our trousers and jacket's pockets...

 This can be stressful, especially when you need this key **right now**.

 > _Where is this key_?

-It is time you take things seriously and use the right keychain to get all your keys together.
+It is time you take things seriously.
+Stop wasting your time.
+Use the right keychain to get all your keys together.

 To help you deal properly with this problem, we put together for you a list of the _best keychains for men_.
-Pick one of these keychains and you will be ready for any unpredictable situation during the day.
+Instead of using a boring keychain, pick one of our recommended pieces and you will be ready for any unpredictable situation during the day.

 We selected what we consider to be the best keychains for men.
 To come up with this list, we looked for keychains that are: